vuereka/vue-arrange/README.md

   * `pickedItemClass`: string.
 Optional.
 The class/classes of the item you are dragging as it shows in the lists before it is dropped.
   * `unpickedItemClass`: string.
 Optional.
 The class/classes of the items that are not being dragged.
   * `transitionName`: string.
 Optional.
 Under the hood this uses Vue TransitionGroups.
 Put the name of the class-prefix for the transition here.
 See <https://vuejs.org/guide/built-ins/transition-group.html#move-transitions>
+  * `handle`: boolean.
+Optional, defaults to false.
+If true, only elements within the template with attribute `name` set to `handle` can be used to move the item.

 ### **Slots:**